ludolphus/xenblocks-voter/README.md

 Install NodeJS, see https://nodejs.org/ for instructions for your OS (macOS, Linux and Windows supported).
 Tested with NodeJS version 18 and 20.

-Open a terminal (or command prompt on Windows)
+Open a terminal (or command prompt on Windows).
+Anywhere a line starts with $ do not type that $, only the command and arguments after it ;).

 Check if nodejs is installed: